Last updated on 2026-05-11

 Career Options

-Graduates of the Radio and Television - Television program can pursue a variety of career paths in the broadcasting industry, including:
+Graduates of the College Diploma in Radio and Television - Television program can pursue a variety of exciting career opportunities in Canada.
+Some potential job roles include:

-• Television Producer: Responsible for overseeing the production of television shows, managing budgets, and coordinating staff.
+- Television Producer: Responsible for overseeing the production of television shows, managing budgets, and coordinating teams.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.